ME3Tweaks/ME3TweaksModManager/documentation/global_shader_merge.md

 ### Dumping global shader HLSL for editing
 In Legendary Explorer builds newer than 01/14/2026, global shader caches can be dumped via the Experiments menu of Package Editor.
-Selecting this will prompt you to pick a game and an output folder, after which several hundred decompiled shader files will be dumped.
+Selecting this will prompt you to pick a game and an output folder, after which several hundred decompiled shader files (.hlsl) will be dumped.
 The dumped files are the starting point for editing shaders in the global shader cache.

 <img width="1183" height="418" alt="image" src="https://github.com/user-attachments/assets/97d10d3c-c631-4d32-afcc-711ddabee78d" />

-This is a work in progress....
+### Editing shaders
+To edit shaders, see the basic shader editing guide on the LEX Wiki [to be written].
+Shader edits should be saved in .hlsl files.

+### Compiling shaders
+To compile shaders with M3, you must have the https://learn.microsoft.com/en-us/windows/apps/windows-sdk/ installed [provide guide on which options to pick].
+Compiled shader files should have the .m3gs extension.

+To target a specific shader in the global shader cache, it must have the following naming standard:

+TBD

+.m3gs files should be placed in your DLC mod's `CookedPCConsole` folder.
+The shader will be merged as part of target merge when the DLC configuration changes for the game.